-Should an attendee declare a conflict of interest whilst attending the Delegated
+Should an attendee declare a conflict of interest whilst attending the Delegated the matter being heard.
+The meeting Host will be able to reconnect that attendee

 Committee meeting through electronic means, then the meeting chair will pause to allow time for that attendee to be placed in the waiting room - a separated holding space where that attendee cannot participate in the main meeting.
 The Host will place that attendee in the waiting room upon the declaration.
 The Host will then notify the meeting chair when the meeting can resume.